codersrahul/emergency/readme.md

 ### 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

+Ans :

+getElementById : Id is single element.

+getElementsByClassName : It can access many thins because class is multiple element.

+querySelector : First match css selector.

+querySelectorAll : This is NodeList all matches access.

 ### 2. How do you **create and insert a new element into the DOM**?

 ### 3. What is **Event Bubbling** and how does it work?